 Those pressures, new challenges, new answers – not just in the UK but elsewhere – are of course what the LSE Festival Beveridge 2.0 is all about.
 My minor contribution – one of the more light-hearted bits – on Monday 19 February will be to ask ‘who have been the five giant ministers in each of the five giant areas’ that Beveridge identified.
 Not least because a little history can on occasion inform judgements about what might and might not work in the future.

-Note: This feature post gives the views of the author, and not the position of the LSE Review of Books blog, or of the London School of Economics.
+Note: This feature post gives the views of the author, and not the position of the LSE Review of Books blog, or of the London School of Economics and Political Science.